uditdesai/cipher/guides/note_taking_site/README.md

 ```
 There is no units behind **"1.7"**.
 The unit is described as a **"number"**.
 Although you can place a unit behind 1.7 such as **"px"** too.

-* Li* ne height lets the text *breath* and
-its *convention* in design to have at least 1.5 line height between large chunks of text
+* Line height lets the text *breath* and is *convention* in design to have at least 1.5 line height between large chunks of text

 2. **Antialiasing for Fonts**